It’s not easy creating a sourdough starter. In fact, I think it’s the hardest thing about baking sourdough bread. Especially if it’s your first time.

 All of the techniques below are enhanced by refreshing your starter with warm, not cold, water.
 Don’t go above 40C/100F – you might kill off some of the bacteria you are trying to encourage.

 The ‘warmest place in the house’ method

 Do you have an airing cupboard, a spot by the hot water tank, a high shelf in a small room, a cupboard with a light directly underneath?
 Look at and feel places around your house.
 Seek out a place that might be warm and cosy for your starter.

 If you are at home and have windows that are graced by the sun, there is the option of moving the starter around during the day so that it catches the sun.
 Check its internal temperature with your thermometer to help you gauge your placement.

 You can wrap your jar in jumpers and scarves!

 The ‘warm bath’ method

-This can be as simple as placing the glass jar with your starter into a bowl of warm water, right through to putting your starter in a zip lock bag and placing it inside a thermos flask filled with warm water.
+This can be as simple as placing the glass jar with your starter into a bowl of warm water, right through to putting your starter in a zip lock bag and placing it inside a thermos flask filled with warm water or a cool box with a jar of warm water inside.
 Pay attention to not allowing your starter to overheat, remember the ideal temperature is 20-24C/70-75F.

 The ‘light in your cooker’ method